 In 1850, Pedro A. Lara became editor of Gaceta Mercantil, an influential Liberal newspaper and printing house in Santa Marta, while its founder, future President Manuel Murillo Toro (1816-1880), served in Bogotá in the administration of President José Hilario López.
 During López's presidency, Colombia benefited from Liberal reforms like the abolition of slavery, freedom of the press, and separation of church and state.

-López's successor, enacted a new liberal constitution in 1853 that banned slavery, created universal male suffrage, and established federal rule.
+President José María Obando, López's successor, enacted a new liberal constitution in 1853 that banned slavery, created universal male suffrage, and established federal rule.
 The radical gólgota Liberals did not feel Obando had gone far enough.
 Congressional efforts to pass free trade laws and reduce the size of the military angered Bogotá's artisans and soldiers, and so they plotted a rebellion in the capital.

-Bogotá to Honda (now Tolima Department), investigated the April 17th coup, and called Pedro as a witness.
+Pedro A. Lara's life changed forever on April 17, 1854, when General José María Melo led a coup against Obando and served as a dictator until his military defeat in December.
+(This year of civil war appears in Juan Gabriel Vásquez's novel The Secret History of Costaguana.)
+Obando's government fled from Bogotá to Honda (now Tolima Department), investigated the April 17th coup, and called Pedro as a witness.
 Pedro was listed as a resident of Honda, a center of resistance against Melo's military rule.
 Pedro testified on October 11, 1854 that he knew a military officer who had plotted with both President Obando's forces and Melo's rebels, and described how the rebels armed themselves.
 By February 1855, the commission noted that Pedro had fled from Honda, down the Magdalena River towards the more Liberal Caribbean Coast, a move that probably saved his life.

-Dr. Pedro A. Lara reached the pinnacle of his political career in 1882-1883, when he served as the president (governor) of the federal state of Magdalena.
+Dr. Pedro A. Lara steadily reached the pinnacle of his political career, serving as the president of the federal state of Magdalena in 1882-1883.
 He inaugurated construction of a railroad in Santa Marta and led celebrations of the centenary of Simón Bolívar's birth.
-Then in 1884, Pedro married his second wife,
+Then, in 1884, Pedro married his second wife, Manuela Collante, in Remolino.
+The fateful year of 1885, radical Liberals waged civil war yet again, with the more conservative and centralist rule of President Rafael Núñez.
+Pedro joined the rebel ranks and served as the "governor of Barranquilla."

 During that time, Colombia's Liberal forces were plotting a major attack: the last major naval siege of the famed walled city of Cartagena.
 Among the rebel ranks was a ship captain from the United States, Captain Wolvert L. Ecker (the middle initial standing for "Lawrence" or "Lachlan").